 The Boston Children’s Hospital Down Syndrome Research Program is closely aligned and integrated with clinical care in our mission to help all individuals with Down syndrome reach their fullest potential.
-Research is critically needed to help improve the lives of individuals with Down syndrome.
-Through partnerships with families, researchers, and clinicians, we have developed a research program that addresses high priority needs for individuals with Down syndrome.
+Research is critical to improving the lives of individuals with Down syndrome.
+Through partnerships with families, researchers, and clinicians, we have developed a research program that addresses high-priority needs for individuals with Down syndrome.

 To learn more about any study listed below, please contact our Down Syndrome Program research team at firstname.lastname@example.org or 617-919-6435.

 In this project, we are looking to see how certain drugs, given by your child’s regular health care provider and as part of your child’s routine care, act in the bodies of children and young adults with Down syndrome.
 Specifically, this study will look at children and adolescents with Down syndrome (trisomy 21) less than 21 years of age who are currently receiving the medication Guanfacine and/or the medication Sertraline.

 This is a cross-sectional and multicenter study evaluating cardiovascular disease risk factors and their impact on markers of early atherosclerosis (thickening/hardening of the arteries) through the use of cardiac ultrasound tests.
 For children and adolescents with Down syndrome ages 10 to 17.